Hello there, I'm Kai Yin!

 If you'd like the structured view, here's my resume .

-Below is the narrative version—why I keep betting on fast-moving ventures and what I’ve shipped along the way.
+Below is the narrative version for why I keep betting on fast-moving ventures and what I've shipped along the way.

 Biography

-I earned my B.Eng.
-(2022) and M.Eng.
-(2024) in Electrical and Computer Engineering at National Yang Ming Chiao Tung University.
-Those years gave me a strong foundation in both hardware and software, but more importantly, they taught me how to keep learning and stay patient.
-I discovered that my biggest strength is debugging—slowing down, looking deeply, and making sense of messy problems.
+National Yang Ming Chiao Tung University gave me the foundation.
+B.Eng. and M.Eng. in Electrical & Computer Engineering.
+More importantly, those years taught me how to keep learning.
+I discovered my biggest strength wasn't any particular technology—it was slowing down, looking deeper, and finding patterns in messy problems.
 That mindset still guides how I work today.

 Career Timeline